GHOST-Aram/e-commerce-api/README.md

 #### 1. From the parent project directory.
 Here you can install an app's dependency without manually navigating into the app directory.

 The dependencies installation command of each app follows a convention that is shared throughout the commands list.
-The command follows the format below.
+The commands are defined in the following format.

 ```
 npm run install:<app-name>
 ```

-Following the above format, we can install the dependencies of the authenticator app using the command below.
+We can install the dependencies of the Authenticator using the following command.

 ```
 npm run install:authenticator